gersteinlab/BioCoder/README.md

 [A large-scale analysis of bioinformatics code on GitHub](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205898)

-Then, open the notebook in GithubAnalysis to start the repository metadata gathering process.
+Then, open the notebook in GithubAnalysis to start the repository metadata-gathering process.
 Note that this may fully clone all available GitHub repositories in the list.
 This may take a long time.
 Then, use the scripts in FunctionSelection to filter the GitHub functions accordingly.

 Next, we need to do the function extraction step.
 We have created parsers for Java and Python so far.
 The corresponding documentation can be found in the respective folders:
 - [Java Parsing](parsing/FunctionExtractors/JavaFunctionExtractor/README.md)
 - [Python Parsing](parsing/FunctionExtractors/PythonFunctionExtractor/README.md)

 After parsing, the output should be a JSON format with consistent properties across all languages.
-The following columns are guaranteed, however they may be extra columns for specific languages:
+The following columns are guaranteed, however, they may be extra columns for specific languages:
 * `function_id`: A unique identifier for the function.
 This is the hashcode of the function's signature.
 * `numParams`: The number of parameters the function has.
 * `numLines`: The number of lines the function spans.